 Overall, the construction management faculty are encouraged by the continued growth and development of the program.
-Improvements within the CMAB and positive industry growth are all signs that the program will continue its success in the coming years.
+Improvements within the CMAB, the growing demand for graduates, and positive industry growth are all signs that the program will continue its success in the coming years.

-VI.
+VII.
 Student Achievement